bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### A lot of good-on-paper startups fail because they merely make something that people like.

-### Making something that people want, but only a medium amount, is a great way to fail and not understand why you’re failing.
+### Making something that people want, but only a medium amount, is a great way to fail and not understand why you're failing.

-### It’s better to build something that a small number of users love, than a large number of users like.
+### It's better to build something that a small number of users love, than a large number of users like.

-### It’s much easier to expand from something that a small number of people love to something that a lot of people love, than from something that a lot of people like to a lot of people love.
+### It's much easier to expand from something that a small number of people love to something that a lot of people love, than from something that a lot of people like to a lot of people love.

-### If you get this right, you can get a lot of other things wrong, but if you get this wrong, you can get everything else right and you’ll probably still fail.
+### If you get this right, you can get a lot of other things wrong, but if you get this wrong, you can get everything else right and you'll probably still fail.

 ## LOVE CREATES ORGANIC GROWTH

-### One way that you know when this is working is that you’ll get growth by word of mouth.
+### One way that you know when this is working is that you'll get growth by word of mouth.

-### When people really love something, they tell their friends about it and you’ll see organic growth.
+### When people really love something, they tell their friends about it and you'll see organic growth.

-### If you think it’s OK that you’re not growing, it’s almost always a sign of real trouble.
+### If you think it's OK that you're not growing, it's almost always a sign of real trouble.

-### Sales and marketing are really important, but if you don’t have some early organic growth then your product probably isn’t good enough yet.
+### Sales and marketing are really important, but if you don't have some early organic growth then your product probably isn't good enough yet.

 ### A great product is the secret to longterm growth hacking.

-### If you try to build a growth machine before you have a product that some people really love, you’re almost certainly going to waste your time.
+### If you try to build a growth machine before you have a product that some people really love, you're almost certainly going to waste your time.

-### Don’t worry about your competitors raising a lot of money and what they may do in the future, they probably aren’t very good anyway.
+### Don't worry about your competitors raising a lot of money and what they may do in the future, they probably aren't very good anyway.

 ### Very few startups die from competition.
 Most die because they themselves fail to make something users love.